apache/flink/docs/dev/table/udfs.md

 The above figure shows an example of an aggregation.
 Assume you have a table that contains data about beverages.
 The table consists of three columns, `id`, `name` and `price` and 5 rows.
 Imagine you need to find the highest price of all beverages in the table, i.e., perform a `max()` aggregation.
 You would need to check each of the 5 rows and the result would be a single numeric value.

-User-defined aggregation functions are implemented by extending the `AggregateFunction` class.
+User-defined aggregation functions are implemented by extending the `AggregateFunction` class or `DeclarativeAggregateFunction` class.

+### AggregateFunction

 An `AggregateFunction` works as follows.
 First, it needs an `accumulator`, which is the data structure that holds the intermediate result of the aggregation.
 An empty accumulator is created by calling the `createAccumulator()` method of the `AggregateFunction`.
 Subsequently, the `accumulate()` method of the function is called for each input row to update the accumulator.
 Once all rows have been processed, the `getValue()` method of the function is called to compute and return the final result.

 **The following methods are mandatory for each `AggregateFunction`:**